MolSSI-Education/python-data-analysis/_episodes/01-numpy-arrays.md

 > ## Exercise
 > Check out the [numpy documentation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.mean.html) for the mean function.
 Can you figure out what argument we might change to get the mean of each column?
 >> ## Solution
 >> We will use the `axis` argument.
 If we do not specify `axis`, the mean of the entire array is computed.
+>>
+>> A 2-dimensional array has two corresponding axes: the first running vertically downwards across rows (axis 0), and the second running horizontally across columns (axis 1).
+>>
-For the `axis` argument, rows correspond to axis 0, and columns correspond to axis 1.
-This is similar to slices where you give the indices as `row, column`.
+>> For the `axis` argument, rows correspond to axis 1, and columns correspond to axis 0.
 > {: .solution}
 {: .challenge}